Macaulay Posets and Rings: Translating Between Posets and Rings

 Let $B$ be the unique leveled monomial basis of $S$ and $\mathcal{O}'$ be a monomial order on $\mathscr{M}_S$.
 Then Theorem \ref{Reducing_Homogeneous_Ideals_to_Monomial_Ideals} gives us that $M=\IMI_{\mathcal{O}',B}(I)$ and $I$ have the same Hilbert function.
 Note that $M$ is a monomial ideal.
 Thus, Lemma \ref{Macaulay_Poset_to_Ring_Only_Monomial_Ideals} implies that $\mathcal{O}^\ast[M]$ is an ideal.
 However, $\mathcal{O}^\ast[M]=\mathcal{O}^\ast[I]$, since $\Hilb_M=\Hilb_I$ and the sets $\mathcal{O}^\ast[M]$ and $\mathcal{O}^\ast[I]$ only depend on $\Hilb_M$ and $\Hilb_I$ respectively.
 Hence, $\mathcal{O}^\ast[I]$ is an ideal.
 Therefore, $(S,\mathcal{O})$ is Macaulay. \end{proof}

 A couple remarks are in order for the proof of the Macaulay Correspondence Theorem \ref{Macaulay_Correspondence_Theorem}.
-The order $\mathcal{O}$ is only needed to state the result.
 Level linear independence is crucial for many parts of several proofs that contributed to the final result.
 The existence of a monomial order on $\mathscr{M}_S$ is only needed to reduce a homogeneous ideal to a monomial ideal in the backwards direction.
 In particular, if $H$ was a monomial ideal, we don't need to worry about this condition because of Corollary \ref{Reducing_Homogeneous_Ideals_to_Monomial_Ideals_Corollary}.
 Furthermore, if $H$ is a monomial ideal then it forces $S$ to be level linearly independent.
 Therefore, we have the following corollary.

 \begin{cor}[Macaulay Correspondence Theorem for Monomial Quotients] Suppose that $H$ is a monomial ideal.
 Then $(S,\mathcal{O})$ is Macaulay iff $(\mathscr{M}_S, \mathcal{O})$ is Macaulay. \end{cor}